fNIRS/snirf/README.md

 To browse the latest version of the SNIRF Specification document, you may click on [this link](snirf_specification.md).
-A history of changes to the specification and information on version history is available in the [change log](CHANGELOG.md).
+A history of changes to the specification and information on released versions is available in the [change log](CHANGELOG.md).

 To download the latest specification document alone, you should use the below command
 ```